MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 ### Audio Conferencing

-Conferencing with Location-Based Routing for Operator Connect for India users depends on whether the Operactor Connect for India user also has an Audio Conferencing license.
+Audio conferencing with Location-Based Routing for Operator Connect for India users depends on whether the Operactor Connect for India user also has an Audio Conferencing license.

 **With Audio conferencing license** - If a user with an assigned Operator Connect for India Teams Phone license also has an Audio Conferencing license, then the following rules apply: